CFMTech/pytest-monitor/docs/sources/operating.rst

 CPU_COUNT (integer)
     Number of online CPUs the machine can use.
 CPU_FREQUENCY_MHZ (integer)
     Base frequency of the CPUs (in megahertz).
+Set to 0 if unable to fetch it.
 CPU_VENDOR (TEXT 256 CHAR)
     Full CPU vendor string.
 RAM_TOTAL_MB (INTEGER)